crowelian/flutter-business-card/README.md

 A simple electronic business card, sort of...
 Learning the basic functionalities of Flutter.

 ## TODOS:
-- get the app data from JSON
+- get the user image from dynamic location
 - add custom color picker
+- swipe to change personal / work business card?

 ## Installation